hike-eclat/docs/docs/detailed_doc.rst

   cur->dataoff : the offset to the position that you still have to parse
                  (usually the packet up to cur->dataoff has already been parsed)

+note that cur->thoff is not really the transport layer, but it can changed when parsing the packet

+it usually starts as the first header after the basic network header, a program that parses the headers after the basic header may decide to advance cur->thoff